brngfsh/GameTrackerConnect/README.md

-# GameTrackerConnect
+# GameTracker Connect
-Chrome extension add a connect Steam button to the GameTracker server pages
+Chrome extension that adds a connect button to the GameTracker server pages

+## Goals
+* [x] Show connect button on all server pages
+* [ ] Press on extension icon to connect to the server on activeTab
+* [ ] Disable connect button, if server status is not alive